-They will provide an annual report of their activities directly to the governing body and, where relevant, report to the board their advice and recommendations on school data protection issues.
+They will provide an annual report of their activities directly to the governing board and, where relevant, report to the board their advice and recommendations on school data protection issues.

-For routine enquiries about this policy, contact the school's data protection representative in the first instance: Lesley Whitehead, office@caldecote.cambs.sch.uk
+For routine enquiries about this policy, contact the school's data protection representative in the first instance: Lesley Whitehead.